kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md

 \(ii\) For any other condition, normal pilot reaction time.

-\(f\) For helicopters for which a V*NE* (power-off) is established under §27.1505(c), compliance must be demonstrated with the following requirements with critical weight, critical center of gravity, and critical rotor r.p.m.:
+\(f\) For helicopters for which a V*NE* (power-off) is established under [[Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md#§27.1505   Never-exceed speed.|§27.1505]](c), compliance must be demonstrated with the following requirements with critical weight, critical center of gravity, and critical rotor r.p.m.:

 \(1\) The helicopter must be safely slowed to V*NE* (power-off), without exceptional pilot skill, after the last operating engine is made inoperative at power-on V*NE.*